 Evans has been recognized with numerous awards, including being selected as an Outstanding Eagle Scout by the National Eagle Scout Association.

-Dr. Evans, who is conversant in French and Japanese, holds a Ph.D. in Higher Education Administration from the University of Texas at Austin; a Master of Arts in Asian Studies from UT-Austin; and a Bachelor of Science in Language Arts with a minor in Theology from Georgetown University.
-His interest in international cultural and educational exchange is rooted in his upbringing by multilingual parents and his studies at Keio University's Center for Japanese Language and Culture in Tokyo.
+Evans, who is conversant in French and Japanese, holds a Ph.D. in Higher Education Administration from the University of Texas at Austin; a Master of Arts in Asian Studies from UT-Austin; and a Bachelor of Science in Language Arts with a minor in Theology from Georgetown University from where he studied abroad at Keio University's Center for Japanese Language and Culture in Tokyo.
 He has participated in many national leadership programs, including Harvard University's Institute for Educational Management and Seminar on Advancement Leadership for Presidents.

 Evans previously served as president of Carroll College, a Catholic institution in Helena, Montana.
 Prior to Carroll, he was an associate vice president at St. Edwards University in Austin, where he was responsible for the university's professional education and global initiatives.